bryanfks-dev/Sripuja-Elektronik-RMS/README.md

 # Sripuja Elektronik: Retail Management System

 Sripuja Elektronik is a retail store specializing in home appliances electronics and has been operating since 1999.
-In 2017, the store adopted an RMS system to automate administrative tasks.
-To meet the growing business needs, we have redeveloped the RMS software from scratch, enhancing the interface, performance, and features.
+However, all administrative task have been done manually to date.
+To meet the growing business needs, we have developed a Retail Management System (RMS) software from scratch, providing an eye-candy UI/UX design, exceptional performance, and features that solve precise business challenges.

 ## Features